yngiam/FeH-mlp/Results/Crack_MD/README.md

 ## Initial Structure Files

-Initial model files are organized in subfolders named according to the crack orientation.
+Initial structure files are organized in subfolders named according to the crack orientation using the naming convention used in the publication.
 For example:

 - `100_001/` — corresponds to a crack with (100)[001] orientation

-Each structure file includes the hydrogen concentration in its filename.
-For instance:
+The filename of each file includes the hydrogen concentration.
+For example:

-- `crack_H_261.lmp` — represents a crack model with 26.1% hydrogen concentration
+- `crack_H_261.lmp` — represents the crack model with 26.1% hydrogen concentration

 ## Notes

-- Random seeds are not included in the input scripts.
+- Random seeds are not provided.
-- Minor deviations from the published results may occur due to stochastic effects in MD simulations.
+- Hence, minor deviations from the published results may occur due to stochastic nature of MD simulations.